PavelNovotny/PavelNovotny.github.io/_posts/2016-03-18-how-to-install-nodejs-and-npm-without-sudo-on-remote-linux.md

 Main Idea
 =========

-We install Node.js and npm using account we have, without sudo in "sandbox" environment - virtual machine.
+We install Node.js and npm without sudo in "sandbox" environment - virtual machine.
 Then we copy the installed files to the target system and set all necessary settings we have made in virtual machine.